HdC and EHe stars through the prism of Gaia DR3: Evolution of RV amplitude and dust formation rate with effective temperature: Evolution of radio velocity amplitude and dust production rate with effective temperature

-A new classification system for HdC stars was defined by \citet{2023MNRAS.521.1674C} based on their spectroscopic characteristic.
-It sorts them into 8 temperature classes, ranging from 0 to 7, with higher values corresponding to colder HdC stars.
+A new classification system for HdC stars was defined by \citet{2023MNRAS.521.1674C} based on the spectroscopic characteristic of the stars.
+The system sorts the stars into eight temperature classes ranging from zero to seven, with the higher values corresponding to colder HdC stars.
 We used this class index as a proxy for each HdC effective temperature.
-For simplicity, in our study, we assigned an index value of -1 for all EHe stars as they are of warmer temperature.
+For simplicity in our study, we assigned an index value of -1 for all EHe stars, as they are of warmer temperature.